kubernetes/enhancements/keps/sig-instrumentation/2831-kubelet-tracing/README.md

 - [X] OpenTelemetry reaches GA
 - [X] Publish examples of how to use the OT Collector with kubernetes
 - [X] Allow time for feedback
-- [ ] Test and document results of upgrade and rollback while feature-gate is enabled.
+- [X] Test and document results of upgrade and rollback while feature-gate is enabled.
-- [ ] Add top level traces to connect spans in sync loops, incoming requests, and outgoing requests.
+- [X] Add top level traces to connect spans in sync loops, incoming requests, and outgoing requests.
-- [ ] Unit/integration test to verify connected traces in kubelet.
+- [X] Unit/integration test to verify connected traces in kubelet.
-- [ ] Revisit the format used to export spans.
+- [X] Revisit the format used to export spans.
-- [ ] Parity with the old text-based Traces
+- [X] Parity with the old text-based Traces
-- [ ] Connecting traces from container runtimes via the Container Runtime Interface
+- [X] Connecting traces from container runtimes via the Container Runtime Interface
   - https://github.com/kubernetes/kubernetes/pull/114504

 GA

+- [X] Feedback from users collected and incorporated over multiple releases

+### Upgrade / Downgrade Strategy

+Tracing will work if the kubelet version supports the feature, and will not export spans if it doesn't.
+It does not impact the ability to upgrade or rollback kubelet versions.

+### Version Skew Strategy

+Version skew isn't applicable because this feature only involves the kubelet.

 ## Production Readiness Review Questionnaire